What is the Return-Path?

 - While logged into Postmark, choose Signatures

 - Select the DNS Settings link on the domain you want to add the custom Return-Path domain on

-- Navigate to the heading Set up a custom Return-Path and enter in your alias you used in your CNAME record you added to your DNS
+- Navigate to the Return-Path section and enter in your alias you used in your CNAME record you added to your DNS